EdsonGermano/SlackPoll/README.md

 ### Casting a vote

-Casting a vote is as easy as `/poll cast [option number]`.
+Casting a vote is as easy as `/poll cast [option number][comment]`.
 Each person is only allowed to vote once.
 Voting more than once will just change your vote to whatever you voted for last.

 --